Workplace ergonomics and safety

 The average industrial worker is actually productive only 70 to 85 percent of the eight-hour workday.
 That means that between 1.2 and 2.4 hours a day is spent doing something other than the job.
 Equipment that hinders, distracts, irritates, or fatigues a worker will often lead to frequent breaks, chronic absenteeism, and poor attitude.
 Ergonomic equipment also allows the worker to stay focused on task without distraction or interruption, which are common when tasks are accomplished by off-balance, encumbered, or awkward operators.

 By upgrading the workplace to adaptable, easily operated devices that eliminate awkward or uncomfortable work positions and reduce fatigue, employees will stay on the job longer with better morale.
-By producing five minutes more “productive time” per worker per day, a company with 100 workers making an average of $12.00 an hour, will produce a bottom line return of $50,000 annually.
+By producing five minutes more “productive time” per worker per day, a company with 100 workers making an average of $12.00 an hour will produce a bottom line return of $50,000 annually.

 The value of this approach can be demonstrated by the increasing presence of on-site environmental health and safety engineers, proactively designing a safer workplace and increasing the job satisfaction of valuable, highly trained employees.

 By selecting ergonomically designed equipment and integrating it strategically, management will be rewarded with lower disability costs, insurance premiums, and absenteeism, increased productivity, higher product quality, enhanced employee morale and worker satisfaction.
 Although the initial cost of installing ergonomic manufacturing equipment may be marginally higher than purchasing “standard” equipment, it is clear that the tangible and intangible benefits will quickly dwarf the initial investment.
 Thus, ergonomic factory engineering is easily justified from “Return On Investment” viewpoint.
-To put it another way, the people most familiar with ergonomics are probably industrial safety engineers, but almost any industrial CFO would be wise to study this science as way to increase profits and decrease HR and health care expenditures.
+To put it another way, the people most familiar with Workplace Ergonomics are probably industrial safety engineers, but almost any industrial CFO would be wise to study this science as way to increase profits and decrease HR and health care expenditures.

 Earl Hagman, PhD, MSEE, MBA, has a doctorate in Ergonomics and Occupational Health.
 He is the President of Ergotech Incorporated, which designs and manufactures ergonomic manufacturing equipment which increases operator safety and productivity.